sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

 .. _ref-F:

 **F**

 ..
+[Fau2002] Jean-Charles Faugère. *A new efficient algorithm for
+             computing Gröbner bases without reduction to zero (F5)*.
+             In Proceedings of the 2002 international symposium on Symbolic and algebraic computation, ISSAC '02, pages 75-83, New York, NY, USA, 2002.
+ACM.

+..
 [Fe1997] Stefan Felsner, "On the Number of Arrangements of
             Pseudolines", Proceedings SoCG 96, 30-37.
 Discrete &